johnwesterman/illumio_core/README.md

 [See this document](HARDENING.md) for more information on how to harden a system to be put in the wild.

-## Reseting an environment
+## Resetting an environment

 While rare it has been known that a false start or mis-configuration will cause a system to need to be reset.
 Or maybe you just want to start over after a lengthy POC.
 This command should be used with caution as it will reset the persistent data store and other critical data in the system.
 If you are using a MNC this will need to be done on every data node that is in a cluster.

 The command is very destructive to a running system.
 This is essentially starting over.
-All of the database contents will be irreversably deleted.
+All of the database contents will be irreversibly deleted.
 [You should have a backup](#backups) of your data before doing this if that is desired.

 Set the system(s) in run level 1.
 If you try to do this in runlevel 5 on an MNC the system will failover and you will never be successful resetting the devices.
 You need to be in runlevel 1 so failover will not occur.
 ```